Haar-Laplacian for directed graphs: Conclusions

 \section{Conclusions}

-In this paper, we have proposed a novel Laplacian matrix, called Haar-Laplacian, designed to enable spectral techniques for directed graphs.
+In this paper, we have proposed a novel Laplacian matrix, called Haar-Laplacian, and a variation called HaarD-Laplacian, using a different diagonal.
+They are designed to enable spectral techniques for directed graphs.
 Our approach enjoys several key properties that distinguish it from existing methods, including continuity, scaling robustness, sensitivity, and the inherent consideration of directionality in the structure of the graph.
 The theoretical foundations of our method have been rigorously established, ensuring that the proposed Laplacian is in conformity with the spectral graph theory.

 Then, we have addressed both learning and signal processing tasks and we have shown that it is a viable and promising tool for a wide range of graph-based applications.